How to Weave a Secure Web

 Cyber security for small businesses

-Cyber attacks may not be top of your small businesses’ priority list, however, cyber-related incidents are more common than you think.
-Impacts of cyber security breaches on small businesses can be particularly devastating.
+Cyber attacks may not be at the top of your small businesses’ priority list; however, cyber-related incidents are more common than you think.
+The impacts of cyber security breaches on small businesses can be particularly devastating.
 A breach could mean loss of reputation or contract, a GDPR fine or ultimately lead to small businesses becoming insolvent and closing.
 Therefore, it is vital that businesses have robust cyber security measures in place to avoid a cyber breach, as well as response and recovery plans should the worst occur.